icecreamparlor/vscode-extensions/bank-log-decryptor/README.md

-# bank-log-decryptor README
+# text-replacer README

-This is the README for your extension "bank-log-decryptor".
+This is the README for your extension "text-replacer".
 After writing up a brief description, we recommend including the following sections.

 ## Features